 The quality category measures compliance with design including defect levels identified during testing, production defect identification, and the ability to quickly resolve quality issues.
 It also serves to evaluate the adherence to project management processes outlined within the project management plan, system development life cycle processes, and via the quality of all deliverables.

-Since the last reporting period, the project quality for Phase 2 quality has been escalated to high risk due to a growing number of observations and risks that can impact Go-Live.
+The project quality for Phase 2 quality remains a high risk due to a growing number of observations and risks that can impact Go-Live.
 Consider corrective actions to monitor and continuously improve quality.